gcallah/work/chaps/nnlt.md

-reinterpretation of Saint Thomas Aquinas's understanding of the first principles of the natural law, elaborated and defended over several decades initially by Germain Grisez, John Finnis, and Joseph Boyle, and subsequently by many other philosophers and moral theologians (see Lee, 2019).
-It provides a distinctive account of the role that the good of work plays among practical reason's foundations.
+reinterpretation of Saint Thomas Aquinas's understanding of the first principles of the natural law, elaborated and defended over several decades initially by Germain Grisez, John Finnis, and Joseph Boyle, and subsequently by many other philosophers and moral theologians.^1^ On the "new" view, the first principles of practical reason, and hence of the natural law, are known self-evidently by practical reason, and not by inference from truths about human nature.
+These first principles identify a number of basic human goods as to-be-pursued, and the NNLT understands "morality" as a matter of being reasonable in pursuing the various options for actions that these goods, identified more fully below in Section I, make possible.^2^

+NNLT provides a distinctive account of the role that the good of work plays among practical reason's foundations.
 In this essay, I identify the NNLT account of the nature of and value of work.
-I then look at some practical consequences of the NNLT understanding of the good of work; and situate the NNLT understanding of work within a larger theological context.
+I then look at some practical consequences of the NNLT understanding of the good of work;
+and situate the NNLT understanding of work within a larger theological context.

-## I.  The Foundations of Practical Reason
+The Foundations of Practical Reason

 All action, on the New Natural Law account, aims at some good.
 The chain of practical reason identifying our possible reasons for action cannot